Ministry of Defence Guard Service: Organisation and grades

-The non-uniformed staff in MGS cover a range of business management functions and grades, for example, secretariat, service delivery, assurance, personnel management, training, standards and stores.
+The non-uniformed staff in the MGS cover a range of business management functions and grades, including secretariat, service delivery, assurance, personnel management, training, standards, and stores.

-Grades are often referred to by officers by the antiquated grading system’s number (e.g. CSO4 may be referred to as a "four" and CSO5 a "five").
-The MGS also has support, administrative and managerial staff including programme and project managers, training staff and communications staff.
+Grades are often referred to by staff using the antiquated grading system (e.g. CSO4 may be referred to as a "four" and CSO5 a "five").
+The MGS also has support, administrative, and managerial staff, including programme and project managers, training staff, and communications staff.